Born In: Thessaloniki

-For a period of about 9 years from 1909 to 1918, he held a number of posts in the Ottoman army.
-He actively contributed in the Italo-Turkish War from 1911 to 1912 where he fought against Italy and later in the Balkan War from 1912 to 1913.
+For a period of about 9 years from 1909 to 1918, he held a number of posts in the Ottoman Army.
+He actively contributed to the Italo-Turkish War from 1911 to 1912 where he fought against Italy and later in the Balkan War from 1912 to 1913.

 In 1913, he was appointed as the Ottoman military attache to all Balkan states and promoted to the rank of Kaymakam (Lieutenant Colonel) in 1914.
 In the First World War, he was given the task of commanding the 19th Division.

-As a commander of the 19th Division, he became quite famous and was known all through for his astute sense, bravery and strategic powers.
+As a commander of the 19th Division, he became quite famous and was known all through for his astute sense, bravery, and strategic prowess.
 These capabilities helped him thwart the Allied invasion of the Dardanelles in 1915.

 During the battle, he received repeated promotions until the Armistice of Mudros ended the fighting in 1918.
 Despite the conclusion of World War I, the treaty gave the Allies the right to occupy forts that controlled major waterways.
 It was then that he organized a resistance movement for complete independence.

-He then engaged himself completely in the Turkish war of Independence.
-The Turks engaged in a series of battle against the Greek and Armenian forces until the Treaty of Lausanne was signed on October 29, 1923, leading to the establishment of the Republic of Turkey.
+He then engaged himself completely in the Turkish War of Independence.
+The Turks engaged in a series of battles against the Greek and Armenian forces until the Treaty of Lausanne was signed on October 29, 1923, leading to the establishment of the Republic of Turkey.

-His first key step as the president was to secularise the country from being a Muslim state to a modern, democratic and secular nation-state.
+His first key step as the president was to secularize the country from being a Muslim state to a modern, democratic, and secular nation-state.
 He studied and adapted the Western government structure for the same.
 He successfully established a constitution that separated the government from religion and professed state secularism.

-Furthermore, he introduced the Gregorian calendar instead of the Islamic calendar followed and urged people to accept the westernized ways.
-He insisted on wearing western clothes, thus abandoning the sartorial tradition of the Middle East.
-He forbade wearing fez hats, turbans and headscarves.
+Furthermore, he introduced the Gregorian calendar instead of the Islamic calendar and urged people to accept the Westernized ways.
+He insisted on wearing Western clothes, thus abandoning the sartorial tradition of the Middle East.
+He forbade wearing fez hats, turbans, and headscarves.